of Less-Intensive

 Differentiated Service Delivery in South Africa

 Percent of health facilities providing less-intensive DSD models.
-All 3700 ART facilities in the country have enrolled at least 10% of eligible recipients of care into less-intensive models.
-Source: October 2019 CQUIN DSD Dashboard staging
+Of the 4200 ART facilities in the country, 3477 have enrolled at least 10% of eligible recipients of care into less-intensive models.
+Source: October 2020 CQUIN DSD Dashboard staging

 % In Less-Intensive

-Percent of people on ART who are enrolled in less-intensive DSD models.Of the 3,840,000 recipients of care on ART in the country, 1,600,000 received drug pickups through the Central Chronic Medicine Dispensing and Distribution (CCMDD) mechanism, which serves all less-intensive DSD models.
-Source: October 2019 CQUIN DSD Dashboard staging
+Percent of people on ART who are enrolled in less-intensive DSD models.Of the 3,483,231 recipients of care in a sample of 71% of all people on ART, 2,578,192 have been enrolled in less-intensive models.
+Source: October 2020 CQUIN Data Request

 # of Less-Intensive

 Number of groups for whom less-intensive DSD models have been designed and implemented.
-Less-intensive DSD models are available for adults who are stable on ART only.
+Less-intensive DSD models are available for adults who are stable on ART and eligible adolescents, as well as men, key and priority populations, and children.

 Differentiated Service Delivery Implementation in South Africa